-Alma has two tables under large umbrellas on the front terrace behind a green fence, with a further eight tables inside surrounded by black and white prints of cacti and south of the border scenes.
+Alma has two tables under large umbrellas on the front terrace, with a further eight tables inside surrounded by black and white prints of cacti and south of the border scenes.
 Owned by a Mexican and staffed by enthusiastic Khmer waiters, there’s a friendly, communal feel, and kids are welcome.

 Lunch is served between 11:00 and 14:00 and options change daily, depending on what inspiration strikes at the market each morning.
-Recent specials have included Tostadas de Tinga de Pollo (shredded chicken in a tomato sauce served on hand-pressed corn tortillas), Quesadillas de Chorizo and Pollo Veracruzano (slow braised chicken with olives and vegetables in a tomato broth).
-Save some space for $2 homemade cakes — one serving of bread pudding with rum sauce or Kahlua chocolate cake is never enough.
+Recent specials have included tortilla soup and Quesadillas de Chorizo, each $5.
+Save some space for $2 housemade cakes — one serving of Kahlua chocolate cake is never enough.

 Immensely popular with expats living in the area, as well as those who cross town for a brunch fix, Alma is worth locating.
-Despite the small size and the popularity, customers are never rushed while they chat over a third refill coffee.
+Despite the small size and the popularity, customers are never rushed.
 After all, it takes a while to make room for a second helping of dessert!

 Contact details42A Street 454 (corner with Street 123), Phnom Penh